Atkinson-Lab/Tractor-tutorial/Visualization.md

 **Tractor** is a local-ancestry-aware GWAS tool that produces summary statistics in a single file, including p-values and effect sizes for all haplotypic ancestral terms in your cohort.

-Detailed descriptions of the output columns are available in [Tractor GWAS' local implementation](Local.md).
+Detailed descriptions of the output columns are available in [Tractor GWAS local implementation](Local.md).

 In this guide, we demonstrate how to generate **Manhattan and Q-Q plots** using **ggplot2** for summary statistics generated using Tractor.
 We use **ggplot2** for Manhattan plots as it offers superior customization options.
 An example code snippet is provided below to help you get started.